mandeep/Job-Automate/README.rst

     python setup.py install

-Place a resume file in the jobautomate subdirectory and then run the script in a command line prompt using the following command::
+Place a résumé file in the jobautomate subdirectory and then run the script in a command line prompt using the following command::

     jobautomate